Sex without pain - it's our right. Right?

 We recommend a quiet night with a favourite vibrator, a much-loved dildo, or whatever you fancy.
 Make it a date and seduce yourself...
 Don't focus on the goal (pain-free penetration with a partner).
 Instead, go with the flow and enjoy playtime.
 Once you're confidently having fun solo, it's much easier to involve your partner so you can show them what you like.

 8. You are not alone

-The Vulval Pain Society is a fantastic support group for women dealing with these issues, and their partners.
-You can also contact a GP, a support group, specialist, counsellor, or whoever you feel you need.
-Don’t be afraid to go out and ask for support.
+The Vulval Pain Society is a fantastic support group, so look them up.
+You can also contact a GP, a support group, a specialist, or a therapist.